captainqwerty/AutomatedOutlookSignature/README.md

 I recommend using the script in Group Policy as a log-on script.
 If you are unaware of how to do this rather than reinvent the wheel explain here I shall point you to this article :) - [Configuring Logon PowerShell Scripts with Group Policy - 4Sysops](https://4sysops.com/archives/configuring-logon-powershell-scripts-with-group-policy/)

 ### Need help?
 If you require help with the script or would like assistance altering it more for your own environment please see my EduGeek thread on this script and feel free to comment on the thread or PM on EduGeek.
+You could also leave a comment on the tutorial video if you like.

 [EduGeek Post](http://www.edugeek.net/forums/scripts/205976-outlook-email-signature-automation-ad-attributes.html#post1760284)